-In spite of its demonstrated effectiveness, safety, and acceptability, mifepristone was continuously targeted by opponents of safe and legal abortion, causing numerous and lengthy delays in the efforts to make the drug legal and available to the many Americans it might benefit.
+In spite of its demonstrated effectiveness, safety, and acceptability, mifepristone was continuously targeted by anti-choice activists, causing numerous and lengthy delays in the efforts to make the drug legal and available to the many Americans it might benefit.

 Mifepristone/RU-486 was first approved for use in September 1988 in France, where it was developed by the pharmaceutical firm Roussel-Uclaf.
-In October 1988, Roussel-Uclaf, the sole manufacturer of the drug and holder of the patents, took the unprecedented action of suspending its distribution, citing protests by antiabortion groups in the U.S., France, and West Germany.
+In October 1988, Roussel-Uclaf, the sole manufacturer of the drug and holder of the patents, took the unprecedented action of suspending its distribution, citing protests by anti-abortion groups in the U.S., France, and West Germany.
 Two days later, the French Minister of Health ordered the company to resume distribution in the interests of public health (Aguillaume & Tyrer, 1995).